igalk1515/Aparavi/roadmap.md

 | Knowledge Graph    | Bonus points for entity-aware RAG |
 | OCR page rendering | More accurate OCR from images     |
 | LangChain tools    | Could simplify LangGraph flows    |

----

-Would you like me to:

-- Start with language detection?
-- Or design the metadata system for chunks?